Philodryas baroni: Behavior

 P. baroni is a strictly arboreal snake, with an intense activity during the day.
 It is generally non-aggressive.
 If it is frightened, it emits a foul-smelling substance from the cloaca.

 Diet

 P. baroni feeds on small rodents, small lizards, birds, and amphibians (such as arboreal frogs).
 Cannibalism of immature individuals by larger members of the species has also been reported.

 Venom

 P. baroni is opisthoglyphous, i.e., equipped with rear fangs.
 It is venomous and should be treated with caution.
 A recent characterization of the venom of this species has shown that it has proteolytic activity, being able to inhibit platelet aggregation induced by collagen and thrombin formation.
 An intradermal injection in mice results in hemorrhage.
 When injected by the intramuscular route, it induces local effects such as hemorrhage, myonecrosis, edema and leukocyte infiltration, with a minimum hemorrhagic dose of 13.9 μg.
-Therefore, P. baroni must be considered dangerous to the human.
+Therefore, P. baroni must be considered dangerous to humans.